andrew/ultimate-awesome/README.md

 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
 - [awesome-statefun](https://github.com/kzmlabs/awesome-statefun) - A curated list of resources, libraries, runtimes, SDKs, and learning material for Apache Stateful Functions and stateful actor frameworks on Apache Flink.
 - [awesomeeverything](https://github.com/l4zzur/awesomeeverything) - Хранилище различных интересных вещей.
-- [cybersecurity-practice-projects](https://github.com/labex-labs/cybersecurity-practice-projects) - Build real Cybersecurity projects with 8 beginner-friendly challenges.
-Learn by doing with guided coding exercises and practical applications.
+- [cybersecurity-practice-projects](https://github.com/labex-labs/cybersecurity-practice-projects) - Cybersecurity programming projects with guided practice by LabEx.
 - [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - Practice OpenCV Free Tutorials | This repo collects 5 of free tutorials for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured roa.
 - [practice-django-programming-courses](https://github.com/labex-labs/practice-django-programming-courses) - Django Programming Courses | This repo collects 1 of programming courses for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to maste.
 - [practice-hadoop-programming-courses](https://github.com/labex-labs/practice-hadoop-programming-courses) - Hadoop Programming Courses | This repo collects 3 of programming courses for Hadoop.
 Hadoop is a cornerstone of big data processing.
 This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
 Ideal for beginners, it provides a clear roadmap to understand distributed computing .